-See Attachment 15-A for side yard fencing at different setback.
+See Attachment 15-A of Attachment 2 for side yard fencing at different setback.
 Photos of side yard fencing has been provided at the existing site

-Staff Response: Staff supports this change, with the suggestion that a variation in setback between neighboring side yard fences be required, such as a two-foot offset when a fence is constructed closer than 20 feet from the front of the home.
+Staff Response: The DRB supports this change, with additional language that requires a variation in setback between neighboring side yard fences, such as a two-foot offset when a fence is constructed closer than 20 feet from the front of the home.